Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,403.32,412.34.md

 ### Transcript

 > &quot;Please, please, please make a Linux based dedicated server that can run headless.
-Hosting multiple instances on a single server is a nightmare, and a waste of resources on Windows.&quot;
+Hosting multiple instances on a single server is a nightmare, and a waste of resources on Windows.&quot; Not a question.